 You can imagine the scene, I had no idea what had happened, J is panicking over the sink, gagging and A and L are trying to decide what to do.
 We tried 111, our local emergency NHS number, but they go through a script of questions (necessary I know, but we needed a quick response), so A offered to take J and baby E to our Cottage Hospital for a check over.
-Enroute, 111 called them back and told then to divert to A&E, nearest being 25 minute drive away.
+En route, 111 called them back and told them to divert to A&E, the nearest being a 25-minute drive away.

 So L and I were left holding the curry!
 We dished our meal up and put the rest in my oven to keep warm.
 We received a phone call from A saying they were waiting for triage, we kind of knew they’d never be back for their meal, triage referred J to see a consultant and that was it, our evening together was blown.

 A and J with baby E, finally got home about 1 am the following morning.
 Luckily, x-rays picked up nothing and J has been fine.
 Just a freaky accident, which could have been so much worse.

 So, the only thing to do was to make up for last month’s disastrous evening and start again.
 Unfortunately one of the gang had suffered a tummy bug with her family so had to miss the night.
 We ordered an Indian meal from one of our favourite restaurants to be delivered.
 As a bonus, they provide a free bottle of wine!
 I’d bought a bottle of wine and some soft drinks to get us started.

 While we waited for our food to be delivered we had a good old catch up on the month’s events, and a few laughs.
 Baby E joined us for the evening, and after having his milk he decided that our gossip wasn’t quite to his liking and he promptly fell asleep.